cgwire/zou/docs/index.md

 ## Admin users

 To start with Zou you need to add an admin user.
-This user will be able to to log in and to create other users.
+This user will be able to log in and create other users.
 For that go into the terminal and run the `zou` binary:

 ```